ImXico/Cyberpunk/README.md

 ### Base App
 This is the final element of the core - our root/base class - the one that extends [ApplicationAdapter](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ApplicationAdapter.html).
 More on the life-cycle of a libGDX app can be seen [here](https://github.com/libgdx/libgdx/wiki/The-life-cycle).

-Now that we know about world coordinates, states, how the state manager controls the states flow, we can easily set it up.
+Now that we know about world coordinates, states, how the state manager controls the states flow, we can easily set it up in **5 easy steps**.

 **Step 1:** Defining the world coordinates - making them public will let us use them over at the `desktop config`.
 ```java